sourcesoft/dotfiles/README.md

 - [Drupal](https://drupal.org) - A PHP CMS more like a framework I've used since version 6.
 - [Express](http://expressjs.com/) / [hapi.js](https://github.com/hapijs/hapi) - Sometimes I think about Koa...
 - [Meteor](http://meteor.com) - If it needs to be done ASAP or be realtime.
-- [Laravel](https://laravel.com/) - If all I need is a php based application rather than a website

 ### Techs or products I like to use or research about as a web developer